Zackere/Particles-with-sfml/README.md

 # Particles with SFML
 This project is focused on learning what SFML library has to offer.
+The app shows system of particles moving in a very interesting way.

 ## Download this project
 To download this project, simply clone this repo: